 Due to the current administrative extension of the ISAWC permit, no new applications for coverage will be accepted until the permit is reissued.

 To stay informed on when these opportunities for public participation will take place, please sign up for the irrigation system aquatic weed control listserv.
-We currently expect to have a draft ISAWC general permit available for public review in early 2018.
+We currently expect to have a draft ISAWC general permit available for public review in the spring of 2019.